 What do I do with my chickens when I get them home?

-So that your chicken can get used to their new home, it’s best to keep them shut in their house for the first day and night.
-If the house is not very roomy (simply housing a nest box and a perch) and it’s early in the day, put them into the house for 2/3 hours before letting them out into the run.
+So that your chickens can get used to their new home, it’s best to put them straight into the house (not the run) for 2/3 hours before letting them out into the run.